 Hakuba is an outdoor playground with mountains, rivers, lakes, and more.
 When you play hard, you need to take advantage of every opportunity to rest and recover.
 Say hello to Hakuba’s amazing onsens.
 There is no better way to recuperate from an active day than sitting in a Japanese hot spring.

-The hot water improves circulation and increases metabolism
+The hot onsen water improves circulation and increases metabolism

 Japanese hot springs are kept at a piping hot 42 degrees Celcius.
 Some may find this too hot, but if you take your time getting in it’s well worth it.
 Traditionally in Japan, you take a bath/onsen right before bed, it heats your whole body and keeps you warm all night long.
 After an active or strenuous day, the hot water warms your body, improving circulation, and increasing your metabolism, helping you to better relax and recover.

-Onsens naturally contain up to 19 different minerals including calcium, sodium bicarbonate, sulfur, and iron.
-As you soak in the onsen these minerals are absorbed through the skin, increasing circulation and oxygen flow.
+The geothermically heated waters naturally contain up to 19 different minerals including calcium, sodium bicarbonate, sulfur, and iron.
+As you soak in the hot water these minerals are absorbed through the skin, increasing circulation and oxygen flow.
 According to the Japanese Association of Secluded Hot Spring Inns, onsen minerals can have the following benefits:

 Sulfur: Beneficial for dry skin conditions; reduces hypertension and arteriosclerosis